NormanTUD/OmniOpt/.gui/_tutorials/architecture.md

 - **User**: The human operator interacting with the system.
 - **[Web GUI](gui)**: A web-based graphical interface that allows users to generate CLI commands easily.
 This is the primary and only interface for user interaction and command generation.

-The [Web GUI](gui) translates user actions into CLI commands that drive the core OmniOpt2 workflow.
+The [Web GUI](gui) let's the user create the CLI command that drive the OmniOpt2 workflow.

 ## OmniOpt2 Workflow

-The core of OmniOpt2 operates primarily via a CLI (Command Line Interface) command `omniopt ...`.
+OmniOpt2 operates primarily via a CLI (Command Line Interface) command `omniopt ...`.
 This command controls the entire optimization workflow.

 ### Local Mode

 In Local Mode, OmniOpt2 runs on the user's local system with the following components:

-- **OmniOpt2 Core (main script)**: The main execution engine responsible for orchestrating jobs.
+- **OmniOpt2 main script**: The main execution engine responsible for orchestrating jobs.
 - **Jobs (#1 to #n)**: Individual optimization tasks or experiments executed sequentially (parallel execution only in HPC mode)
 - **Local Runs Storage**: A local directory (`runs/`) where all results and logs are saved.

 The flow is:

 1. The CLI command triggers the OmniOpt2 Core.
-2. The Core manages and distributes jobs (`Job #1`, `Job #2`, ..., `Job #n`).
+2. The main script manages and distributes jobs (`Job #1`, `Job #2`, ..., `Job #n`).
 3. Each job produces results written back to the local storage.

 ### HPC Mode (High Performance Computing)